Climate Action and GOTrenton!

 Transportation is one of the largest sources of Greenhouse Gas (GHG) emissions in the state.
-Over the past few years, Isles has worked on an EV pilot called GOTrenton! that will help to provide affordable and reliable EV transportation to low-income residents in order to improve mobility and increase access to jobs, healthcare, and new opportunities.
+Over the past few years, Isles has worked on an EV pilot called GOTrenton! that will help to provide affordable and reliable EV transportation to residents in order to improve mobility and increase access to jobs, healthcare, and new opportunities.
 This EV Pilot will work to address public health challenges by reducing greenhouse gases and air pollution.

 The Challenge